 Regular coal is known to produce not just a lot of smoke but also toxic fumes that may cause harm over time.
 These cheaper coals also burn out quickly and produce a lot of residue or ash which may contaminate the pies as well.

-For example, anthracite coal is a type of hard coal that burns slower, produces less smoke, and has very few impurities compared to regular coal.
+However, if you’re really looking for coal recommendations, anthracite coal is a type of hard coal that burns slower, produces less smoke, and has very few impurities compared to regular coal.

 This type of coal is commercially used in many coal-fired ovens and can reach temperatures of around 800-1000°F in about an hour.
 Coal ovens usually have a dome shape so that the heat is distributed evenly across the oven.